Coder308/Chess/README.md

 I used the images folder in eclipse as a source folder.
 Therefore the import of the images in the classes that implement chess pieces has to be changed depending on if you don't mark the images folder as a source folder in eclipse.

-The game isn't fully finished and it just works in the IDE Eclipse.
-I am still not able to create a runnable jar file and as long as this isn't possible, there won't be a finished game to play
+I finally made it possible to make a runnable jar file.
+It will be possible to play the finished game even without using the IDE.
+There are still some changes that need to be made, because I still haven't included a win condition that stops the game.
+I will do that soon.